 Course Code CSE 406

 Course Name Database Management Systems Lab

-Credits 0L:0T: 4 P
+Category of Course Professional Core courses

-Pre-Requisites Basic Professional Course
+Credits 0L:0T: 4 P C:2

-- > To provide a sound introduction to the creation of problem statements from real life situations. - > To give a good formal foundation on the relational model of data and usage of Relational Algebra. - To introduce the concepts of basic SQL as a universal Database language. - > To enhance knowledge to advanced SQL topics like embedded SQL, procedures connectivity through JDBC. - ➤ To enable the design of an efficient database using normalization concepts. - > To enable students to be create indexes for databases for efficient retrieval. - > To enable the student to experiment different transaction concept practically. - > To provide a introduction to Use of host language interface with embedded SQL.
+- > To provide a sound introduction to the creation of problem statements from real life situations. - To give a good formal foundation on the relational model of data and usage of Relational Algebra. - > To introduce the concepts of basic SQL as a universal Database language. - To enhance knowledge to advanced SQL topics like embedded SQL, procedures connectivity through JDBC. - > To enable the design of an efficient database using normalization concepts. - > To enable students to be create indexes for databases for efficient retrieval. - > To enable the student to experiment different transaction concept practically. - > To provide a introduction to Use of host language interface with embedded SQL.